Bolanle-ae/Weather-web-app/README.md

 Project Structure:
 app.py: The main Python script containing the Flask application and integration with the weatherstack API.

-templates/: This directory includes the HTML files used for rendering the web pages, namely "indexx.html" for user input and "weather.html" for displaying weather statistics.
+Make sure to create a folder called templates in your file and add the HTML files used for rendering the web pages, namely "indexx.html" for user input and "weather.html" for displaying weather statistics.

 weather.ipynb: Jupyter notebook file providing a detailed walkthrough and explanation of the project, making it easy for others to understand and contribute.